 This can be overridden for a string by a string breakline command inside the string command defining that string.
 For the definition of the string command, see 1.6.3 String Header Block.

-Continue to the next section 1.3.10 Null or return to 1.3 Regularly Used Keyword Blocks or 1 12d XML File Format.
+Continue to 1.3.11 Null or return to 1.3 Regularly Used Keyword Blocks or 1 12d XML File Format.

-1.3.10 Null
+1.3.11 Null